nheek/saveme/README.md

 ### stacc-challenge

-This is my submission for the Stacc challenge, please read ## heads-up to learn how to get the best intended results when using the application.
+This is my submission for the Stacc challenge, please read ## heads-up / how-to-run to learn how to get the best intended results when using the application.

-## heads-up
+## heads-up / how-to-run

 On this project I focused on making the app function for mobile devices with a min-with of 320px to a max-width of 550px.
 The reasoning for this is that the application is created to be used in a banking app.
 To get the best experience when using it I recommend opening on a laptop or computer, with inspect and choose any mobile dimensions.
-You can also just open the link on mobile and it will mostly work as intended.
+You can open the link on mobile and it will mostly work as intended.
 The project was built with: HTML,CSS,Javascript and Tailwind.

 ## Links